FYI: Weekly News Show

 Welcome to a world of info for kids!
-FYI: For Your Info is an award-winning weekly news magazine show.
+FYI: Weekly News Show is an award-winning weekly news show from Sky Kids.
 Broadcast 52 weeks a year, FYI investigates the big issues young people need info on.
 The show not only puts children in the know but also gives them a platform on which they can be heard.
-With reports from across the globe, explainers, debates, Fake News or Fact alerts and in-depth reporting, we also get big name interviews – from the Prime Minister and other world leaders to pop and film stars.
+With reports from across the globe, explainers, debates, Fake News or Fact alerts and in-depth reporting, we also get big name interviews – from world leaders to pop and film stars.

 I Don't Get It